 Tibouchina are a varied group of plants, all are commonly called the 'Glory Bush', Purple Glory Flower and sometimes the Princess Flower.
+It is Tibouchina urvilleana (syn.
+T. semidecandra) and T. grandiflora that are most widely grown.

 Although different species and hybrids are available, all require similar care and attention.